-Let me ask you this: If I gave you $100 bill would you take it?
+Let me ask you this: If I gave you a $100 bill would you take it?
 If I folded it in half, would you still want it?
 What about if I crumpled it up, stomped on it and ground it into the dirt?
 Would you still want it?
-Of course you would!
+Of course, you would!
 A hundred bucks is still a hundred bucks!
 So why do we put more value on a piece of paper than we do ourselves, our skills, our abilities, our thoughts, our ambitions?
 It’s time to stop that!

 But usually, we don’t want to upset the apple cart.

 Neither do the workers who won’t ask for a raise even though they know they are underpaid.